Human Rights

 Human Rights Due Diligence

 In FY2021, Olympus became a member of Business for Social Responsibility (BSR), a global organization offering support to businesses in the field of human rights and sustainability, and we engage in global activities in the area of human rights due diligence in compliance with the UN Guiding Principles (UNGPs) on Business and Human Rights.
-In FY2022, Olympus implemented a human rights impact assessment that covered the entire Olympus Group, and based on the results of this assessment, established a mechanism to grasp the status of the management of human rights issues internal to the Olympus Group in FY2023.
-Further, with consideration of the legal and regulatory trends of each country, Olympus implemented a human rights impact assessment at a medical-equipment manufacturing site in Japan with the cooperation of the BSR.
-Based on these endeavors the Group implemented the following initiatives in FY2024.
+In FY2022, Olympus implemented a human rights impact assessment that covered the entire Olympus Group, and based on the results of this assessment, established a mechanism to ascertain the status of the management of human rights issues internal to the Olympus Group in FY2023 and began conducting annual surveys in FY2024.

 The Olympus Group has a implemented system to prevent any kind of harassment and, in case it occurs, to resolve it swiftly and quickly, which covers all Regions in the group.